Unexpected Business

 Unexpected Business is a South Korean reality show program by tvN starring Cha Tae-hyun and Zo In-sung, who unexpectedly become the bosses of a countryside grocery store for 10 days.
 They take over the store's operations, such as ringing up purchases and managing inventory, and also serve simple meals and snacks.

 Season 1 aired every Thursday at 20:40 (KST) from February 25, 2021, to May 6, 2021.
 The duo take over the reins of a general store in Woncheon-ri, Gangwon Province, which includes a kitchen and small seating space for customers and local residents to dine, rest and socialise.

 Season 2 premiered on February 17, 2022, and aired every Thursday at 20:40 (KST) as well.
 This time, the duo are in charge of a larger supermarket in Gongsan-myeon, South Jeolla-do, selling a wider variety of goods.
 It also has a bigger dining area and a butchery section, presenting new challenges to the experienced duo.

-Season 3 was released on October 26, 2023, and airs every Thursday at 20:40 (KST) as well.
+Season 3 was released on October 26, 2023, and aired every Thursday at 20:40 (KST) as well.
 The season is also available for streaming through Disney+.
 In this season, they are in charge of a Korean supermarket in Marina, a port city located in western United States.